broadinstitute/gnomad-browser/packages/t2d/README.md

 ## Developing a component

-As a first step, we'll show how to export a TranscriptViewer component which is similar to the one seen on the gnomAD beta website (http://gnomad-beta.broadinstitute.org).
-This process can be generalized for sharing the structure viewer (in development).
+As a first step, we'll work with a TranscriptViewer component which is similar to the one seen on the gnomAD beta website (http://gnomad-beta.broadinstitute.org).
+This process can be generalized for sharing any number of components such as the structure viewer (in development).

 See the file `src/TranscriptViewer.js`.
 This contains a transcript viewer that wraps `@broad/redux-genes`, `@broad/region`, and `@broad/track-transcript` libraries.
-You can edit those components in the packages folder.
-Data fetching and most default settings are handled by the components themselves.
-The component exported from this file looks like:
+You can edit those components in the packages folder if you wish, however data fetching and most default settings are handled by the components themselves.
+The wrapper component exported from this file looks like:

 ```javascript
 ...